 Coming into Open Arms has changed my life.
 At the beginning I had no idea what a halfway house was, but I was willing due to the fact that I had lost all hope.
-Coming into Open Arms has restored my hope to life, prosperity and others.
+Coming into Open Arms has restored my hope to life, prosperity, and others.
 I have regained my life and have learned to help others regain their life and share it with others.
-So if you are in doubt what Open Arms can do for you, then maybe you’re not ready – but if you’re ready than let’s start a new life.
+So if you are in doubt what Open Arms can do for you, then maybe you’re not ready.
+But, if you’re ready, then let’s start a new life.
 Good luck to you.

-I learned how to set goals in my recovery, how to live in recovery and how to prevent a relapse.
-I learned ‘coping skills’ to use the rest of my life, to save my life.
+I learned how to set goals in my recovery, how to live in recovery, and how to prevent a relapse.
+I learned coping skills to use for the rest of my life, and to save my life.

-Open arms was an necessary and essential part of my recovery process.
-It gave me the stability that I needed and the foundation that I had lacked in the past in order to stay sober.
-I was able to have time to myself to work on myself which I feel is most important in the beginning.
-Three years later I am forever grateful and I owe a great deal to the staff and the open arms community.
+Open arms was a necessary and essential part of my recovery process.
+It gave me the stability that I needed, and the foundation that I had lacked in the past in order to stay sober.
+I was able to have time to work on myself, which I feel is most important in the beginning.
+Three years later, I am forever grateful and I owe a great deal to the staff and the Open Arms community.